gbmhunter/blog/content/electronics/circuit-design/rfid.md

 * 2.4-5.8GHz
 * 10-80m read range
-* Longest read/write range, but waves are abosrbed readily by many materials, including water (it's the same frequency as microwaves)
+* Longest read/write range, but waves are absorbed readily by many materials, including water (it's the same frequency as microwaves)
 * Rare RFID frequency
 * MF can also stand for metal-friendly RFID